The best iPhone for photography: fully tested by our expert team

 Reasons to avoid

-What you need to know: The iPhone 13 Pro is now more affordable than ever given the recent iPhone 16 series launch.
+30-second review: The iPhone 13 Pro is now more affordable than ever given the iPhone 16 series.
 It has a 12MP main sensor which is a step down from the 48MP sensor in the new iPhone 15 Pro Max and even the iPhone 14 Pro Max.
 But it's still pretty great for photography and is now considered great value too (if you can get hold of one, that is).

 Design: The iPhone 13 Pro uses the old, pre-Dynamic Island design, which means a larger notch at the top of the screen.
-Elsewhere you get the Ceramic Shield for drop protection and a stainless steel chassis, but there's no titanium here.
+Elsewhere you get the Ceramic Shield for drop protection and a stainless steel chassis, but there's no titanium.

 Performance: The Apple A15 chip inside the iPhone 13 Pro was an absolute powerhouse when it launched, and it's still mightily impressive today.
 It's beaten by more modern options, of course, but you won't be disappointed as long as you're not throwing extremely intense workloads its way.